ghzhang233/logseq-clean-empty-pages/README.md

 ## Installation

-1. Download the plugin ZIP file.
+1. Download the plugin ZIP file from releases.
 2. Open Logseq → `Plugins` → `Load unpacked plugin`.
 3. Select the unzipped folder, and the plugin will be installed.